PaulBowden673/Projects-MP-MP1/README.md

 ## Deployment

 ## Credits
-Where photos, video, text taken from

 ### Content
-Text
+- Home page text sourched from Mr Shiraz Facebook page
 ### Media
-Video, audio
+- Photos sourced from Mr Shiraz Facebook page
+- Video sourced from YouTube
 ## Acknowledgements
 - [Code Institute](https://www.codeinstitute.net/)
 - Newcastle College
 - Mikey (Shiraz) Baird for allowing me to use information about the band, photos and videos
-- Bootstrap
+- Bootstrap - framwork, Modal, Card-decks
 - Youtube  - embedded video
 ## References
 Omly needed iff there are more refenrcess than i can list on README